Jonathan Riker is Of Counsel and member of the Land Use Department.

 Jonathan started his legal career at Armbruster & Goldsmith, LLP, where he focused on due diligence research, land use entitlements and CEQA clearance.
 He has also served as an expert consultant for ICF International—a global environmental consulting firm, where he advised government agencies on compliance with CEQA and other environmental laws.
 He has worked with Ellia Thompson, Partner and Chair of the Land Use Group since 2013

-Jonathan obtained his J.D. from Tulane Law School and his B.A. from Columbia University.
-After finishing law school, he became the Co-Director of a legal non-profit organization in New Orleans, focused on juvenile law.
-He is an advocate of sustainable development practices and in 2008 became one of the first attorneys in Los Angeles to become an Environmental Design Accredited Professional (LEED AP).
+Jonathan obtained his B.A. from Columbia University and J.D. from Tulane Law School in 1998.
+After finishing law school, he received a Master’s degree in Urban and Regional Planning (M.U.R.P.) from the University of New Orleans and became the Co-Director of a legal non-profit organization in New Orleans, focused on juvenile law.
+He is a passionate advocate of sustainable development practices and in 2008 became one of the first attorneys in Los Angeles to become an Environmental Design Accredited Professional (LEED AP).
 He has written about the topic in Los Angeles Lawyer magazine and other publications.
-Jonathan has volunteered with Public Counsel, a pro-bono law firm in Los Angeles, where he served on the Land Use Committee.
+Jonathan has also volunteered with Public Counsel, a pro-bono law firm in Los Angeles, where he served on the Land Use Committee.